 Breast Augmentation FAQ

 The many women from the Baltimore-Washington Corridor considering breast augmentation with implants often have questions.
-Here are answers to some of the questions our surgeons hear most frequently.
+Here are answers to some of the questions our surgeons get most frequently.

 Do you have other questions about breast augmentation?
 Save $50 on your consultation (regularly $150), or call us at (410) 740-9330.
 Please note, this discount cannot be applied to procedures covered by insurance, only applies to cosmetic consults, and is valid for new patients only.
 For existing patients, please contact us online or call the office for an appointment.